tristanv-ai/codequest-solutions/README.md

 # CodeQuest Solutions

 ## Overview
-This repository contains my completed CodeQuest Academy and Code Quest competition solutions.
+This repository contains my completed Code Quest Academy and Code Quest Competition solutions.
-The solutions are organized by difficulty level:
+The academy solutions are organized by difficulty level:

 - **Easy:** Solutions to easier-level problems
 - **Medium:** Solutions to medium-level problems
 - **Hard:** Solutions to the hardest problems

+The competition solutions are housed within their respective contests.

-Each file is named after the problem title (as provided in the contest) with `_solution` appended.
+Each file is named after the problem title (as provided in the contest or academy) with `_solution` appended.
 For example: `calculator_solution.py`.

 ---